GENIVI/meta-ivi/README.md

 > revision: aabc30f3bd03f97326fb8596910b94639fea7575

-Using the above git SHAs and the master meta-ivi branch, bitbaking pulsar-image is known to work
+Using the above git SHAs and the master meta-ivi branch, bitbaking meta-ivi-image is known to work.
- (the pulsar-image build should be aligned with GENIVI 14.0).

 For creating a specific GENIVI compliant image version, please make sure you git checkout the related meta-ivi branch and follow the build instructions